First Year Application

 Linfield requires you to submit the personal essay.
 You can find this under the writing section of the Common Application.
 The topics, which may change each year, are included on the Common Application.
 It is limited to 650 words.

-You will also be required to submit short answers (no more than 250 words) to two questions specific to Linfield.
-You will find these under Linfield, on the My Colleges tab:
+You will also be required to submit a short answer (no more than 250 words) to a question specific to Linfield.
+You will find it under Linfield, on the My Colleges tab:

 Letters of recommendation and transcripts

-Your high school counselor and a teacher will submit the following forms and documents on your behalf through the Common Application or another electronic platform.
+Your high school counselor will submit the following forms and documents on your behalf through the Common Application or another electronic platform.
+A teacher recommendation is optional.

 Counselor: